Consumer medicine information

 The most common adverse reactions reported in adult patients during clinical trials were back pain (23%), headache (21%), tooth infection (19%), restless legs syndrome (13%), muscle spasms (12%), vitamin D decrease (15%) and dizziness (11%).
 This data is based on the integrated safety assessment of 176 subjects who received at least 1 dose of burosumab and were included in studies UX023-CL203, UX023-CL303, UX023-CL304, KRN23-INT-001 and KRN23-INT-002.

-An overview of adverse reactions observed from burosumab clinical trials in adults is presented in Table 6.
+An overview of adverse reactions observed from burosumab clinical trials and post marketing sources in adults is presented in Table 6.

 Description of selected adverse reactions in adults with XLH.